 Skip to main content

 WeCareRemote assigns every account a role that determines what you can see and do on the platform.
 Your role is set when your account is created and is encoded in your JWT token on every login.
 There are two roles: blog for refugee users and org_admin for NGO administrators.
+Roles are intentionally simple.
+WeCareRemote optimises for clarity over granularity — the two roles map cleanly to the two real-world audiences the platform serves, and every feature is reachable from one or the other without requiring complex permission matrices.

 Who this is: Refugees accessing services, information, and support through WeCareRemote.With the blog role you can: